-Unshielded Category 5e (CAT5e) Ethernet patch cables are used to connect the DXM100 to the host computer.
-There are two ways to connect to the DXM100 board via Ethernet: the first is to directly cable between the host and the DXM100 board, and the second is through the use of a switch, hub, or network.
+Unshielded Category 5e (CAT5e) Ethernet patch cables are used to connect the DXM to the host computer.
 Although it is not recommended to use shielded cables, if a shielded Ethernet cable is used, it is advised to only connect the shield to Earth ground at one end of the Ethernet cable.
 This will prevent ground loops and other isses from occurring that can cause data corruption.
-Please note the DXM100's Ethernet connector's (J5) shell is connected Earth ground.
+Please note the DXM's Ethernet connector's (J5) shell is connected Earth ground.
 The end user should conduct tests to determine the best method of grounding the cable shield for their application.